 - Student-initiated capstones must follow the same team format as other capstones.
 A group of students can initiate a project together or a single student can initiate a project and gain team members through the Capstone Ranking form process.

 When will I find out about what capstone projects are offered?
 How are capstone project teams formed?

 Is PA 5080: Capstone Preparation Workshop (1 credit) required?

-Most capstone courses also require the Capstone Preparation Workshop (PA 5080), which is designed to provide students with a refresher on skills important to their capstone project work.
+All capstone courses also require the Capstone Preparation Workshop (PA 5080), which is designed to provide students with a refresher on skills important to their capstone project work.
 (If you are an MDP student, this same prep course has the course number MDP 5100.)
-Focus topics include: problem-solving, research design, project management, group interactions, communications,, and a critical framework to complete the capstone project.
+Focus topics include: problem-solving, research design, project management, group interactions, communications, and a critical framework to complete the capstone project.
 Students will work with their teammates to prepare a draft of the project’s plan, group norms, and a client memorandum of agreement.
-The Capstone Preparation Workshop is typically completed early in the same semester as the capstone itself.
+The Capstone Preparation Workshop is completed in the semester before the capstone itself.
 The Capstone Preparation Workshop for spring projects is held at the end of the fall semester preceding it.
 The summer Capstone Preparation Workshop is held three evenings late in the spring semester before the summer capstone begins.
-There are a couple of capstone courses that are completed over two semesters.
-These courses will be noted in the course description on the Course Guide.
-It is also important to note that PA 5033 or equivalent is a prerequisite for the fall semester Capstone Workshop with Morris Kleiner.

 What are the differences in workload between Capstone Workshops?